MetaTrust Product Documentation

 A step-by-step guide for using the scanning engine Security Prover on MetaScan

 Here is a step-by-step guide for using the scanning engine Security Prover on MetaScan based on the demo contract code.
-You can also watch the video instructions.
+You can also watch the .
 (Video Link: https://youtu.be/CatvrkcJTNk)

 1. Upload the smart contract to MetaScan.
 Click "Add Projects" and select "Upload Files" to add the project that needs scanning.